 - In the bowl of a food processor, combine the flour, brown sugar, cinnamon, salt and baking soda.
 Pulse to combine.
 Add the butter and process until the mixture resembles coarse sand.

 - Pour the flour mixture into a large bowl and add the oats.
-Blend until combined.
+Sprinkle 1 tablespoon of water over the mixture then blend until combined.
 Press half the oat mixture into the bottom of the prepared pan.
 Bake for 10 minutes, or until lightly browned.